-2.09 PRIORITY OF RESOURCES
+2.07 PRIORITY OF RESOURCES

 Strategic Planning.
 The City Council shall utilize a Strategic Plan to establish the Mission, Vision, and Values of the City of Novato.
+The City Council will also periodically establish two-year Goals and 378087.1

-In order to communicate the Council's focus and direction to the City staff and community regarding its major priorities, the City Council will also periodically establish three-year Goals and six-month Objectives via the Strategic Planning process.
+Objectives via the Strategic Planning process in order to communicate the Council's focus, direction, and major priorities to City Staff and the community.
 While participation by members of the City's management staff in the Strategic Planning process shall be permitted, the ultimate determination of the City's Goals and Objectives shall be the City Council's sole responsibility.
 When making decisions, the City Council will endeavor to keep the current Strategic Planning Goals and Objectives as the primary focus of its activities.

 Priority of Resources.
-To assure the health and safety of the public, compliance with Federal, State and local laws, adherence with the adopted budget, goals and objectives of the Council's Strategic Plan, and provide for the orderly, effective and efficient management of the City and its resources, the City Council hereby establishes the following order of priorities for the commitment of City time and business:
+To ensure the health and safety of the public, compliance with Federal, State and local laws, adherence with the adopted budget, goals and objectives of the Council's Strategic Plan, and provide for the orderly, effective and efficient management of the City and its resources, the City Council hereby establishes the following order of priorities for the commitment of City time and business:

 - (a) Legally Mandated Programs.
 Perform all legally mandated programs, projects and services as are established by Federal, State or local law. - (b) Essential Public Safety Administration.
 Provide essential services such as police, road repair, flood protection and building safety.
 Comply with all adopted rules, regulations, contracts or agreements.
 Provide for the necessary administration of these programs such as personnel administration, financial accountability and public records. - (c) Day-to-Day Operations.
 Respond to basic day-to-day operation requirements such as answering phones, staffing counters, responding to correspondence and working with outside agencies.
 Process and respond to applications for permits and services. - (d) Strategic Plan and City Budget Goals and Objectives.
-Carry out the goals and objectives of the City Council's Strategic Plan, as well as the general services, goals and objectives approved with the City budget.

-Special Services and Projects.
+Carry out the goals and objectives of the City Council's Strategic Plan, as well as the general services, goals and objectives approved with the City budget. - (e) Special Services and Projects.
 Respond to requests for service and projects by the City Council, individual Councilmembers, Boards and Commissions, outside agencies, internal staff requests and the general public.